-If the interest rate had increased or decreased by a quarter-point, the Group's net income before tax would have increased or decreased by \$113 thousands and \$596 thousands for the year ended 2020 and 2019 with all other variable factors remaining constant.
-This is mainly due to the Group's financial liabilities and bank deposits in variable-rate bills.
+If the interest rate had increased or decreased by a quarter-point, the Group's net income before tax would have increased or decreased by \$268 thousands and \$113 thousands for the year ended 2021 and 2020 with all other variable factors remaining constant.
+This is mainly due to the Group's financial liabilities in variable-rate loans and deposits.